 In this respect:

-- Within each Institution, a Data Protection Officer ensures that the provisions of the Regulation are applied and advises controllers on fulfilling their obligations (see art.
-24 of the Regulation).
+Within each Institution, a Data Protection Officer ensures that the provisions of the Regulation are applied and advises controllers on fulfilling their obligations (see art.
+43 to 45 of the Regulation).
 As this website is managed by the ERCEA, you can contact the ERCEA Data Protection Officer for any questions or complaints.
 Please choose "data protection" as the category for which you would like to ask a question in the contact form;

 The European Union's family of institutional websites, within the europa.eu domain, provides links to third party sites.
 Since we do not control them, we encourage you to review their privacy policies (see cookies).